FenycFur/developer.rebble.io/source/_guides/tools-and-resources/developer-connection.md

 In order to install apps from the local SDK using the `pebble` tool, the Pebble Android or iOS app must be set up to allow a connection from the computer to the watch.
+Two discrete actions are required: enabling developer mode for the mobile application, and for the watch you wish to develop on.
 This enables viewing logs and installing apps directly from the development environment, speeding up development.

 Follow the steps illustrated below to get started.